GLOSSARY OF TERMS

-Nodal galaxy cluster: the multi-branched galaxy aggregation that trapezoidal dodecahedron (cosmic cell).
-Each nodal galaxy cluster is the dense central region of a of a cosmic gravitation cell.
+Nodal galaxy cluster: the multi-branched galaxy aggregation that rhombic dodecahedra).
+Each nodal galaxy cluster is the dense central region of a cosmic gravitation cell.

 the immense matter concentrations at the cosmic-cell vertices.
 There are basically two types: the tripodal and the quadrapodal structures.
 There are also hypothetical supernode structures.
 The types are characterized by the number of ‘arms’ (filament-like clusters) that meet at a vertex.

-cosmology, normal gravity is the acceleration of aether flow towards scale, normal gravity acts in that portion of each cosmic-scale of our everyday experience.
+Normal gravity: Normal gravity is the acceleration of aether acts in that portion of each cosmic-scale gravitation cell where of our everyday experience.
 See